sondosalfukaha/Full-Stack-Development-Projects/Clever Mind Pob/Readme.md

 ## Overview

-**Clever Mind POB (Point of Business)** is a comprehensive system designed to streamline business operations, manage workflows, and enhance productivity.
+**Clever Mind POB is a comprehensive system designed to streamline business operations, manage workflows, and enhance productivity.
 It is developed as part of a Training to showcase advanced business management capabilities through a user-friendly interface.

 ## Features